braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 | Bethe | 48 | 1.30 |
 ```

-These findings confirm that while the star-like graph has a larger automorphism group due to leaf permutations, its orbit entropy is low (inhomogeneous), whereas Bethe balances moderate |Aut| with higher H_S (more distributed homogeneity), outperforming in the class for relational uniformity.
+These findings confirm that while the star-like graph has a larger automorphism group due to leaf permutations, its orbit entropy is low (inhomogeneous), whereas Bethe balances moderate |Aut| with higher H\_S (more distributed homogeneity), outperforming in the class for relational uniformity.

-The contrapositive establishes: If a tree remains consistent with uniform automorphism-transitive action, then the tree exhibits regularity (constant internal degree $\geq 3$; internal degrees less than 3 yield insufficient compliant sites per previous lemmas).

-All non-regular trees receive exclusion.

-Q.E.D.
 :::

 ### 3.2.9 Lemma: The Structural Optimality Metric {#3.2.9}